EdgeNet-project/edgenet-legacy-2024/docs/tutorials/deploy_edgenet_to_kube.md

 ### 3.4 Install only Notifier
 The yaml file for the notifier is located in `build/yamls/kubernetes/notifier.yaml`

-Unlike multi-tenancy, location-based-node-selection features need some configuration in order to work.
+Unlike multi-tenancy, notifier features need some configuration in order to work.
 You can edit the yaml file.
 Note that the API-keys, tokens, etc. of the external services that EdgeNet uses need to be encoded in `base64`.
 You can find the command to encode the secrets.

+Notifier can handle email, Slack, and console notifications.
+You need to create a Slack bot for Slack notifications and an email client for emails.
+Additionally, [EdgeNet Console](https://github.com/EdgeNet-project/console) is used with the EdgeNet testbed.
+You can leave the fields empty if you don't plan to use those features.

 ```bash
 echo "<token-or-secret>" | base64